 The beaches of Sri Lanka are truly impressive, but don’t forget to travel inland to places like Kandy, Ella, Haputhale.
 The hills with its lower temperatures, mist and tea plantations make it a mystique place to visit.

-Amazing train routes in Sri Lanka
+Traveling by train in Sri Lanka

 The Lonely Planet mentions it as well; In Sri Lanka you will find one of the most beautiful train journeys in the world and that’s not a lie.
 Train rides are one of the best things to do in Sri Lanka!
 Especially the journey from Ella to Kandy or vice versa is good!
 Beautiful views, deep gorges, waterfalls, picturesque villages, you will see it all.
 Travel by train in Sri Lanka is an adventure on itself!
 Get the local experience by travelling second or third class.
 Some trains have a so called ‘observation cart’ which is first class.
 This cart has big windows and it’s the last cart in the train.
 No need to book ahead.
 Just show up half an hour before the train arrives and buy a ticket at the booth.
 Lower class tickets cost almost nothing, while first class is between 5 and 10 euro.